Wall St Week Ahead-Investors bullish on stocks, hoping for a brighter 2021

 "What we saw in November and December is that the market already started broadening out ... beyond the tech stocks, the mega stocks," said John Praveen, portfolio manager at QMA, a PGIM company, pointing to a strong showing by value stocks, shares of small caps and non-U.S. stocks.

-The golden run by some high-flying growth names could still continue, investors said.
+The golden run by some high-flying growth names could continue, investors said.

 With vaccines being deployed investors are looking at "the light at the end of the tunnel," said Praveen, who expects this year's laggard stocks and sectors to join the rally in 2021.